-I grew up wearing a school uniform from ages four through eighteen and jewelry was always the one thing I could add onto my uniform that allowed me to express myself.
+My name is Maria Jaeckel and I am twenty-two years old.
+I am the founder, designer, and CEO of Blue Bone Jewelry LLC.
+I grew up wearing a school uniform from ages five through eighteen and jewelry was always the one thing I could add to my uniform that allowed me to express myself.
 I have always been interested in fashion and the idea of designing my own jewelry seemed like a fantasy to me.
 I decided to turn that fantasy into reality when I saw an opportunity and ran with it.

 In June of 2016, my parents told me it was time to get a summer job.
 Considering we live at the Jersey shore during the summer, the idea of working six hours a day was not appealing to me.
 Ever since I was young, I have always been an innovative and creative person.
 I began tinkering with different ideas on how I could earn money without taking away from my treasured beach time.
 I had always been interested in jewelry design, and after much thought and contemplation, I made the decision to challenge myself.
 I decided Saturday mornings at the beach, I would sell my handmade jewelry.
 What started out as something small to satisfy my parents turned into my own lucrative beach side business, Blue Bone Jewelry.